-The Case-Shiller housing index showed continued strength but the pace of growth started to slow down after the first quarter of 2018.
-U.S. mortgage rates trended up for most of the year before slipping in November and most of December.
-The rate of unemployment continues to be historically low, which is generally supportive of the U.S. housing economy.
+Our core portfolio continues to perform well and we were successful in acquiring loan pools, especially in the second half of 2019.
+The Case-Shiller housing index showed strength but the pace of growth is slowing down.
+U.S. mortgage rates trended down through 2019.
+The recent decline in interest rates has spurred purchase and refinance activity, which has accelerated mortgage prepayments.
+Also, the rate of unemployment is historically low, which is generally supportive of the U.S. housing economy.